 What is a Freemason?
 What does it mean to be a Mason?
 Why would I join Freemasonry?
 These are all valid questions and we would encourage anyone that has an interest in joining or who just wants to know more to ask as many questions as you wish.
-Below are some frequently asked questions, if you would like to know more or if you have a question that is not answered please contact David Watts at email@example.com
+Below are some frequently asked questions, if you would like to know more or if you have a question that is not answered please contact Ivan Beckett at firstname.lastname@example.org

 It is always better to “Ask Someone Who Knows” and we openly encourage anyone who is interested to openly ask their questions and seek the facts about Freemasonry, rather than the rumours.
 We in the Provincial Grand Lodge of Valencia openly encourage this and would like to hear from you.